HugeSpaceship/Patchwork/README.md

 If you don't specify a password file, the library will randomly generate a password on boot to ensure safety (effectively disabling multiplayer).

+## Credits

+[jvyden](https://github.com/jvyden) For helping me get set up with the SDK, providing emotional support, and testing.

+[jackcaver](https://github.com/jackcaver) For helping to test HEN, and for figuring out a race condition with SPRX loading.

+[ennuo](https://github.com/ennuo) For knowing what libraries don't work in SPRXs.

+[aldostools](https://github.com/aldostools) For making notifications relatively easy to display, and for having a workable example of reading/writing process memory using various syscalls.

+Media Molecule, for making games worth patching.